mkffl/mkffl.github.io/_posts/2022-09-01-mediation.markdown

 In general, simulated data - or fake/dummy/synthetic (that one sounds more scientic) - can be generated using `scipy` or `numpy`'s random variables, which is fine for simple DGPs like a multivariate gaussian, but beyond this I find the code unreadable.
 Probability graphs are easier to read because they define the process for one observation, and the sampling method takes care of the rest.

 `pymc3` might sound overkill for this, because I don't need any bayesian inference functionality just to create DGPs, but the library interface is simple and it comes with useful tools like diagram visualisation.
-My top choice would have been scala's `probability_monad`, which I used for another article of this blog (TODO: link), but python has causal inference packages like [doWhy](https://github.com/py-why/dowhy).
+My top choice would have been scala's `probability_monad`, which I used for [another article]({{ site.baseurl }}{% link _posts/2021-10-18-Decisions-Part-1.markdown %}) of this blog, but python has causal inference packages like [doWhy](https://github.com/py-why/dowhy).

 A bayesian probabilistic graph is a set of conditional probability distributions (CPD) for each node. (starting nodes like Citizenship are just prior probabilities, i.e. not conditioned on any variables).
 To get a DGP, I need to define each node's probability distribution, conditioned on the depending nodes.
 For example, Business Unit ($p(B_b \vert C_c, E_b)$) is Bernoulli rv defined for all 4 cases corresponding to the values that (C, E) can jointly take.